 Travel and Excursions

-On-site: Orientation takes place the first week of the semester in Chiang Mai University and includes the following:
+On-site: Orientation takes place the first week of the semester at the ISDSI.

 If you are interested in learning more about the Thailand program please contact one of the following people.

-CIIS Office: Helen Huang, Director of Asian Studies - Questions about eligibility, program logistics, and other off-campus opportunities.
+CIIS Office: Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, and other off-campus opportunities.

-Faculty Coordinator: Dr. Karl Schonberg - Questions about program academics.
+Faculty Coordinator: David Henderson - Questions about program academics.